CQCL/qujax/paper.md

 of qubits and $\alpha_i$ is a complex scalar number referred to as the $i$th *amplitude*.
 We work in the computational basis, where
 $|i\rangle$ is represented as a vector of zeros with a one in the $i$th position (e.g. for $N=2$, $|2\rangle$ is represented as `[0 1 0 0]`).
 In `qujax`, we represent such vectors as a
-*statetensor*, where a pure state is encoded in a tensor of complex numbers with shape `(2,) * N` (TODO: maybe elaborate a bit on this or include an appendix on numerical representation of tensors).
-The statetensor representation is convenient for quantum arithmetic (such as applying gates and sampling bitstrings), and the statevector can always be obtained by calling `statevector = statetensor.flatten()`.
+*statetensor*, where a pure state is encoded in a tensor of complex numbers with shape `(2,) * N`.
+The statetensor representation is convenient for quantum arithmetic (such as applying gates, marginalising out qubits and sampling bitstrings).
+For example, the amplitude corresponding to the bitstring `[0 1 0 0]` can be accessed with `statetensor[0, 1, 0, 0]`.
+The statevector can always be obtained by calling `statevector = statetensor.flatten()`.

 One can use
 `qujax.get_params_to_statetensor_func` to generate a pure JAX function encoding a parameterised